Windows Messenger service

-Messenger service is a network-based system notification Windows service by Microsoft that was included in some earlier versions of Microsoft Windows.
+Messenger service was a network-based system notification Windows service by Microsoft that was included in some earlier versions of Microsoft Windows.

 This retired technology, although it has a similar name, is not related in any way to the later, Internet-based Microsoft Messenger service for instant messaging or to Windows Messenger and Windows Live Messenger (formerly named MSN Messenger) client software.

 Utilities

 WinPopup sends messages from one Windows computer to another on the same LAN.
-It is available in all Windows versions from Windows for Workgroups 3.1 to Windows Me, but has never been included with Windows NT-based operating systems.
+It is available in all Windows versions from Windows for Workgroups (Ver 3.11) to Windows ME, but has never been included with Windows NT-based operating systems.
 WinPopup works by means of the NetBEUI protocol.

 There is also a port to Linux with an extended feature called LinPopUp, which allows adding Linux computers to the set.
 Linpopup is an X Window graphical port of Winpopup, and a package for Debian linux.
 It runs over Samba.
 Linpopup does not have to run all the time, can run minimized, and its messages are encrypted with a strong cypher.
 The traditional Unix functional equivalent of WinPopUp would be the wall and write commands.